1990 Acura Integra RS “The A Car”

 2010 Nissan 370Z Nismo “The Z”

-The new workhorse for Double Nickel Nine Motorsports.
-The car is currently under development for world domination.
+The first workhorse for Double Nickel Nine Motorsports.
+The car was incredibly balanced.

 1991 Nissan Sentra SE-R “The 38 Car”